-In "Rotten Epistles," The Old Man arises in his might and swats back at this Young Squirt. as we felt sure he would. . . .
+senators to align their opposition.
+In "Rotten Epistles," The Old Man arises in his might and swats back at this Young Squirt, as we felt sure he would. . .
 Boyd Phelps of Minneapolis has been appointed manager of the Dakota Division, vice R. H. Pray.
-J. C. Cooper, jr., has been obliged to resign the management of the East Gulf Division because of pressure of affairs, and has been succeeded by E. H. Merritt. . . .
-Extensive investigation shows that someone on the East Coast has been falsely signing 7HH's call to mislead other amateurs.
+J. C. Cooper, jr., has been obliged to resign the management of affairs, and has been succeeded by E. H. Merritt. . .
+Extensive investigation shows that someone on the East Coast has been falsely signing 7HH's cell to migled the ameture.
+We recudilize the call to mislead other amateurs.
 We would like to meet this fellow.
 If we can find out who he is we will drive him so far out of amateur radio that his call letters will be SOL.

 B. F. Painter of Chattanooga reports experiments with a large Oudin coil, in which miniature ball lightning was produced.
 One ball struck his brother on the palm of a hand, giving him quite a jolt, and several days later he lost the skin from the palm.
 Another fire ball struck the boy in the forehead, giving him a bad headache.
-It was about 3/16-inch diameter, very white and sparkling and traveled fairly slowly, although a little too fast for him to dodge.
+It was about \Re_6 -inch diameter, very white and sparkling and traveled fairly slowly, although a little too fast for him to dodge.
 Has anyone else seen anything like this?

-Strays 🐒
+Strays "